 The cruelty

-Her beauty was the kind that drew the eye and froze the blood — sinuous, melodic, dressed in poured blood-silk and gold thread, mouth painted the red of the wine she poisoned.
-Around her throat hung a necklace of finger-bones, trophies of those who had crossed her; in her ring, Jurian's still-living eye watched the court that had once been his world.
-She kept beauty and rot in the same hand, and never seemed to feel the difference.
+The kind of beauty that froze the blood — sinuous, melodic, poured into blood-silk and gold thread, mouth painted the red of the wine she poisoned.
+The finger-bone necklace was the tell.
+So was Jurian's still-living eye in her ring, made to watch the court that had once been his.
+Beauty and rot in the same hand, and she never felt the difference.
+We noticed.
+We are not elaborating.

 The riddle she could not answer